 It is always an exciting learning experience to attend Dassault Systèmes forums and spend some time with the leadership.
 Highlighting wins like the Boeing deployment definitely helps to sell the company’s vision.

 3DS’ strategy is different from the others in the market – it is nuanced and built to drive innovation.
 The strong industry focus in a powerful automation enabler.
-While the solutions are sophisticated they’re complex and difficult to deploy, other providers in the market can provide a comparatively easier deployment even though it may lack the full value of
+While the solutions are sophisticated they’re complex and difficult to deploy, other providers in the market can provide a comparatively easier deployment even though it may lack the full value of 3DS approach.
+Other areas 3DS needs to focus on are developing traditional manufacturing such as closed-loop lifecycle quality and the Marketplace, which despite its potential lacks some core capabilities required by corporate procurement agents.

 The financial bottom line did take a short-term hit, but it is expected when the company is innovating.
 While roadblocks are aplenty, Dassault Systèmes is well on its way to becoming a leader in the Industrial Renaissance.